craigbuckler/static-scaffold/README.md

-# static-scaffold
+# Static site scaffold

-A static site scaffold using Gulp, Metalsmith and custom plugins
+A static site scaffold built using Gulp, Metalsmith and custom plugins.
+Used for the basis of static websites.